leandrocgsi/erudio-jee-jsf-twiter-bootstrap/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat WildFly 10 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.
+See [Configure Maven for WildFly 10](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 Configure Maven